 - Unlawful use, possession, distribution, or sale of tobacco, alcohol, or drugs or other illegal contraband on District property or at school-sponsored functions.
-(Policy 5-305) (A.R.S.
-36-798.03) - Conduct or speech that violates commonly accepted standards of the District and that, under the circumstances, has no redeeming social value. - A student shall not sue a cell phone or other electronic communication device during classtime without the express permission of the teacher. - Failure to comply with the lawful directions of District officials or any other law enforcement officers acting in performance of their duties, and failure to identify themselves to such officials or officers when lawfully requested to do so. - Knowingly committing a violation of District rules and regulations.
-Proof that an alleged violator has a reasonable opportunity to become aware of such rules and regulations shall be sufficient proof that the violation was done knowingly. - Engaging in any conduct constituting a breach of any federal, state, or city law or duly adopted policy of the Board. - Carrying or possessing a weapon on school grounds (Policy 5-305, 5-306). - Student conduct while going to and from school, conduct at or near school bus stops, and on the bus. - Student conduct while off campus during the normal school day, including release periods. - Student conduct at school events or off campus after the normal school day ends, including off-campus events at which students are representing the District. - Student conduct in the District's drug-free school zones. - Student conduct, wherever it occurs, that materially and substantially disrupts the school program or the learning process or endangers the general welfare of students or teachers. - Student conduct occurring off campus, involving violent acts or acts that result in the student's conviction of violent or other serious crimes, where such conduct or conviction presents or may present a serious threat to the health, welfare, and safety of students or faculty, or disruption of the learning environment. - Student conduct in any other context in which the District may lawfully assert jurisdiction to discipline a student.
+(Policy JICH, JICG, JICH-R) (A.R.S.
+36-798.03) - Conduct or speech that violates commonly accepted standards of the District and that, under the circumstances, has no redeeming social value. - Failure to comply with the lawful directions of District officials or any other law enforcement officers acting in performance of their duties, and failure to identify themselves to such officials or officers when lawfully requested to do so. - Knowingly committing a violation of District rules and regulations.
+Proof that an alleged violator has a reasonable opportunity to become aware of such rules and regulations shall be sufficient proof that the violation was done knowingly. - Engaging in any conduct constituting a breach of any federal, state, or city law or duly adopted policy of the Board. - Carrying or possessing a weapon on school grounds (Policy JICI) - Student conduct while going to and from school, conduct at or near school bus stops, and on the bus. - Student conduct while off campus during the normal school day, including release periods. - Student conduct at school events or off campus after the normal school day ends, including off-campus events at which students are representing the District. - Student conduct in the District's drug-free school zones. - Student conduct, wherever it occurs, that materially and substantially disrupts the school program or the learning process or endangers the general welfare of students or teachers. - Student conduct occurring off campus, involving violent acts or acts that result in the student's conviction of violent or other serious crimes, where such conduct or conviction presents or may present a serious threat to the health, welfare, and safety of students or faculty, or disruption of the learning environment. - Student conduct in any other context in which the District may lawfully assert jurisdiction to discipline a student.